Getting a mortgage with a default

 Therefore, by consulting a broker’s services you can significantly open up your mortgage options and increase your chances of success.

-As discussed above, a larger deposit reduces the lender’s risk, which can make the lender more willing to approve a mortgage, even with a default on your record.
+As discussed above, a larger deposit reduces the lender’s risk, which can make the lender more willing to approve a mortgage with a default.

 For example, if the minimum deposit requirement is 10% of the property’s value, try and aim for 15% instead.